Skip to main content

 Organizations vs. Users

 An organization in the MultiTracks.com ecosystem is the umbrella under which content can be purchased, users can be added, and subscriptions can be shared.
-When you create your user account, an organization is also created in which you can purchase content or subscriptions.
-Once you have created your MultiTracks.com account and log into Playback, you are prompted to select which organization to log into.
+When an 'account' is created using the "Sign Up" flow, an organization and a user is created simultaneously and the user is set as the owner of the organization.
+When logging into Playback, there is an organization selection prompt, to select which organization to log into.
 If you are a user belonging only to the organization created when you built your account, then select that organization.
-However, a user can be added to other existing organizations and have access to content belonging to those organizations in Playback.
-Every organization that your user has been added to will be available for login at this screen.
+However, a user can be added to other existing MultiTracks.com organizations and have access to content belonging to those organizations in Playback.
+Every organization that you've been added to will be available at this login screen.

 Organizational Content Permissions